SaltOverflow/c-modules/proposals/modules_v4.md

 How do we actually implement this "oracle"?
 After analyzing the alternatives, option 2 feels the most "natural", despite its inherent complexity.
 1. We can perform whole-program analysis to analyze all type-related information, similar to how Rust does it.
 This allows for maximum expressiveness since this gives us full visibility into the entire program, and can rely on the analyzer to automatically resolve circularly dependent modules (eg. module `A` imports module `B`, which in turn imports module `A`, but in a way that is still resolvable).
 However, this breaks the principle of separate compilation by accessing the entire program, and raises questions such as "what gets reanalyzed if `A` changes?"
 2. We can also extract type information into a separate generated module interface.
 This aligns closer to the principle of separate compilation, though it still requires special analysis to resolve circularly dependent modules (eg. module `A` imports module `B`, which in turn imports module `A`, but in a way that is still resolvable.
 In order to avoid a circular import error, this requires only importing the symbols from `B` that `A` needs).
 A criticism is that this does not really resolve the transitive dependency issue; in a certain sense, it's offloading the problem to a compile-time reflection mechanism.
 This level of compile-time reflection is also non-trivial, poentially requiring significant re-engineering and validation of an existing C compiler in order to implement.
-Despite these concerns, this strategy seems to align best with general intuitition when analyzing an existing codebase.
+Despite these concerns, this strategy seems to align best with general intuition when analyzing an existing codebase.

 ### C macros are not exportable